BernardasJuzumas/spiketech_assignment/README.md

 #### Users and Groups

-Per best practices let's create two roles
+Per best practices two roles are created:
  - `web-anon` to manage schema and method access
  - `authenticator` to manage authentication